-The following Table A-1 represents the content of IC6's material library.
+The following Table A-1 represents the content of the Cygnus 2's Material library.
 The list is alphabetical by chemical formula.

 Some of these materials are toxic.
 Please consult the material safety data sheet and safety instructions before use.